Which kinds of mistletoe are being used?

 How do we monitor the mistletoe therapy?

-Lab tests like eosinophil counts; “blood crystallization” tests; temperature monitoring; conventional tumor markers, imaging, reports from referring doctors.
+Lab tests, temperature monitoring; conventional tumor markers, imaging, reports from referring doctors.

 What else is important with the mistletoe therapy?